 In the early years of our marriage, I worked vocationally as an Associate Pastor.
 After our first child was born, I transitioned into the secular workforce, and I have been serving non-stop as a ministry volunteer for over 30 years.

 I have been an Area Director of Life Groups, teacher, public speaker (pulpit supply), and writer in service to the local church.

 Musically, I have been in a praise and worship team, sang in Easter pageants with a baby in my arms and a donkey beside me, written and performed my compositions, and was a church pianist.

-I am a Stephens Minister, and I am licensed and ordained and to preach.
-I am a graduate of Dallas Baptist University with a B.A. in Religion and Philosophy.
+I am a Stephens Minister, and I am licensed and ordained to preach.
+I graduated from Dallas Baptist University with a B.A. in Religion and Philosophy.
 I have completed extensive coursework at Southwestern Theological Seminary.